linghuiluo/CGBench/getmapping/SPRINGBENCH.md

 * Taint flows:
   * SQL injection
     * Description: The user can send a user id over a request parameter.
 The handler method returns the data of that user stored in a database.
 SQL injection vulnerability exists.
-    * Source: the return value of the method getParameter in MyController within the method index (line 21).
+    * Source: the return value of the method getParameter in
+        * Line(s): 21
+        * Class: MyController
+        * Method: index
-    * Sink: the first parameter of the method call executeQuery within the method getValue (line 38).
+    * Sink: the first parameter of the method call executeQuery in
+        * Line(s): 38
+        * Class: MyController
+        * Method: getValue